CHALLENGE 2000, IN PARTNERSHIP WITH THE SOCIETY OF MARY, PRESENTS THE

 The aims of the GAP YEAR are to:

 - Provide an opportunity for young people to search for and discover the purpose and meaning of their lives.

 - Provide a formation and developmental programme that focuses on the holistic development of young people and challenges them to be their best selves.

 - Develop leadership and citizenship values and abilities and a range of life skills so that both in the present and in the future these young people are able to lead and serve their communities and church.

-- Offer a community experience where young Catholics can deepen their faith together and translate it into action.
+- Offer a community experience where young people can deepen their sense of social justice together and translate it into action.

 - Provide an opportunity where young people can learn about, explore and practice the respective charisms of the Society of Mary and Challenge 2000 in a real and demanding way.